 JROTC is supported by the Department of Defense (Army, Navy, Marine Corps, Air Force).
 Each CPS military academy focuses on one branch of the military.
 The experienced teaching staff at each military academy is joined by a small team of retired military personnel who are branch-certified instructors, and who help to foster student success.

 The Department of Defense established JROTC programs in 1916.
-Chicago Public Schools has offered JROTC programs for over 100 years.
+Chicago Public Schools has offered JROTC programs since 1917.

 CPS Department of JROTC Mission Statement